-- considering the impact of new accounting standards on the Group (including IFRS16); and - considering the impact that the Covid-19 pandemic may have on the Group's cash flows and ability to continue as a going concern, and corresponding reporting of this.
+• considering the impact that the Covid-19 pandemic may have on the Group's cash flows and ability to continue as a going concern, and corresponding reporting of this.

 Committee performance evaluation

 Post period end the operation and performance of the Audit Committee were considered by the Board as a component of its self-evaluation process.
 No areas of concern were raised and there were no specific actions or recommendations resulting from the exercise.
 There will be an annual review going forward, from which actions and recommendations may arise which will be reported in next year's Annual Report.